| NANCY

 was because I was using found wood that I would laminate together in order to

+have a piece big enough for the work."
 "One of the most stunning sights I've ever seen", writes

 Lowery Stokes Sims 2, "was an installation of over thirty